sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day3/index.md

 draft: true
 ---

-Today I went to the Louvre.
+Today, I went to the Louvre and walked to Notre Dame.

 * castle under the Louvre
 * was a palace